On positive Lyapunov exponents and SRB measures for partially hyperbolic systems: Introduction

+We say that a Borel invariant measure $\mu$ is {\it SRB (Sinai–Ruelle–Bowen)} measure if $\mu$ is hyperbolic and admitting a system of conditional measures such that the conditional measures on unstable manifolds are absolutely continuous with respect to the Lebesgue measures on these manifolds induced by the restriction of the Riemannian structure (see \cite{BDV, Pe, Ya}).
+We denote by $\textbf{SRB}$ the set of SRB measures and

+In his celebrated ICM talk, M. Viana conjectured that a $C^r$ ($r>1$) diffeomorphism of a compact manifold admits an SRB measure whenever the set of points with positive Lyapunov exponents has positive Lebesgue measure (see \cite{CLP17} for more details).

-A particular type of physical measures are called Sinai–Ruelle–Bowen (SRB) measures (see Section \ref{SRB} for the precise definition).
-In the 1970's, Sinai, Ruelle, and Bowen invented SRB measures for uniformly hyperbolic attractors sets $\Lambda$ under the assumption that $\Lambda$ has a dense set of periodic points, or equivalently, that $\Lambda$ is locally maximal, or that $\Lambda$ has local product structure; these three properties of uniformly hyperbolic sets are equivalent \cite{S}.
-For partially hyperbolic attractors, in 1982, Pesin and Sinai \cite{PS} developed a technique, called {\it push-forward}, for constructing special measures that they called $u$-measures.
-These measures share a lot of geometric characteristics with SRB measures.
-It is well known that an ergodic SRB measure is physical, but all physical measures are not SRB.
-The easiest counterexamples are point masses on attractive fixed points and periodic orbits.
+In the 1970s, Sinai, Ruelle, and Bowen introduced SRB measures for uniformly hyperbolic attractor sets $\Lambda$ under the assumption that $\Lambda$ has a dense set of periodic points or, equivalently, that $\Lambda$ is locally maximal or has a local product structure.
+These three properties of uniformly hyperbolic sets are equivalent (cf. \cite{HP}).
+For partially hyperbolic attractors with the uniform expansion, Pesin and Sinai \cite{PS} developed a technique called the \textit{push-forward} in 1982 to construct special measures known as \textit{$u$-measures}.
+These measures share many geometric characteristics with the SRB measures.
+An ergodic SRB measure is physical, but not every physical measure is necessarily an SRB measure.
+The easiest counterexamples are the point masses on attractive fixed points and periodic orbits.
 Another interesting example is the figure-eight attractor that has a physical measure with a positive Lyapunov exponent that is not an SRB measure.
-Burns, Dolgopyat, Pesin, and Pollicott \cite{BDPP} showed that a $u$-measure which has negative Lyapunov exponents for vectors in the central direction on a set of positive measure is a unique SRB measure under some transitivity assumptions.

-Alves, Bonatti and Viana \cite{ABV} considered the more difficult setting of a continuous splitting $E^{s} \oplus E^{cu}$ with uniform contraction $E^{s}$ and non-uniform expansion $E^{cu}$.
-The construction of the SRB measure in this case required a significantly more complex technique.
-In fact, they showed that $f$ has finitely many ergodic physical SRB measures under the assumption that there exists a set $H$ of positive Lebesgue measure on which $f$ is {\it non-uniformly expanding} along $E^{cu}$: There exists an $\lambda > 0$ such that for all $x\in H$
+Alves et al. \cite{ABV} considered the more challenging setting of partially hyperbolic attractors with a continuous splitting $E^{s} \oplus E^{cu}$ with uniform contraction $E^{s}$ and non-uniform expansion $E^{cu}$.
+In this case, the construction of the SRB measure required significantly more complex techniques due to the non-uniform expansion along $E^{cu}$.
+In fact, they showed that $f$ admits at least one and finitely many ergodic physical SRB measures under the assumption that there exists a set $H$ of positive Lebesgue measure on which $f$ is \textit{non-uniformly expanding} along $E^{cu}$: there exists $\lambda > 0$ such that